Amami, Kagoshima: Geography

-Amami, located on the eastern and northern portion of Amami Ōshima, is bordered by the East China Sea to the north and the Pacific Ocean to the south.
+Amami is bordered by the East China Sea to the north and the Pacific Ocean to the south.
 The Kasari area of the city is an exclave, separated from the main part of Amami by the town of Tatsugō.

 Climate

 Amami has a humid subtropical climate (Köppen climate classification Cfa) with long, hot, humid summers and mild winters.
 Precipitation is abundant throughout the year, with particularly heavy rainfall in May, June, August and September.
 The area is subject to frequent typhoons.